kagedani/medium-crawler/README.md

 as simple as it looks :fire:

 ## Run
-You need to run the main.py file, and it's done, script will send to your bot all the articles present on the first page for the **cloud** tag on Medium.
+You need to run the main.py file, and it's done, script will send to your bot all the articles present on the first page for the **cloud** tag on Medium